Seattle gun violence surges in 2021, as police force dwindles

 This comes after yet another violent weekend with at least six shootings, two of which were deadly.
 Police investigated another shooting Tuesday morning in Seattle's Capitol Hill neighborhood, which injured one person near 10th Avenue and John Street.

 “People need to put down their guns,” Diaz said.
-“Early this morning a man was shot in downtown Settle.
+“Early this morning a man was shot in downtown Seattle.
 In this case, an armed-robbery victim opened fire, apparently in self-defense, shooting and killing the armed suspect.
 This past weekend, we had multiple shooting incidents, with two people losing their lives as a result.
 So far, year-to-date, there have been over 100 additional shootings compared to the same time last year in 2020.
 About 150 more than in 2019.
 We’ve recovered over 2,000 gun casings.
 Last year we recovered over 2,500 gun casings.”

 Overall gun violence in Seattle is on the rise.
 There were 420 gunfire cases in all of 2020, and 370 such incidents have occurred so far in 2021.
 Police say they're concerned the city is on track to record more shootings this year than the previous year.